jordimarimon/ts-ast-parser/CONTRIBUTING.md

     npm run test -- <test-file-path>

-The following example will execute all the tests in package `core`:
+The following example will execute all tests related to functions:

-    npm run test -- core

-Or maybe you want to execute all tests related to functions in the package `core`:

-    # Executes all test files in "packages/core/tests/function"
     npm run test -- function